Pro-Brexit group chief denies breaching electoral rules

-LONDON — The former head of the official “Leave” campaign in Britain’s 2016 vote on European Union membership is denying breaking spending rules ahead of a report from the country’s electoral watchdog.
+LONDON — The former head of the official “leave” campaign in Britain’s 2016 vote on European Union membership denied breaking spending rules on Wednesday ahead of a report from the country’s electoral watchdog.

 The Electoral Commission has not yet published its report on Vote Leave.

-Elliott denied wrongdoing Wednesday, saying Vote Leave acted “both within the letter of the law and also the spirit.”
+Elliott denied wrongdoing, saying Vote Leave acted “both within the letter of the law and also the spirit.”
+He told the BBC that Vote Leave planned to challenge the Electoral Commission report in court.

+The commission said it was “unusual” for Vote Leave to issue a public reaction to its initial findings.
+It said it would publish its full report “at the earliest opportunity.”

-The Electoral Commission has conducted several investigations into the referendum, which was won by those wanting Britain to leave the EU.
+The watchdog has conducted several investigations into the referendum, which was won by those wanting Britain to leave the EU.

 Another pro-Brexit organization, Leave.EU, was fined 70,000 pounds in May for overspending and filing inaccurate records.